Coast Guard Station Cape Disappointment: Overview

+Equipment

-The station has nine search and rescue boats, including the 52 ft motor lifeboat Triumph (52'-SPC-HWX), two 47 ft motor lifeboats (47'-MLB), and two 29 ft Defender class response boats (25'-RBS).
+The station has nine search and rescue boats, including the 52 ft motor lifeboat Triumph II (52'-SPC-HWX), two 47 ft motor lifeboats (47'-MLB), and two 29 ft Defender class response boats (25'-RBS).
 The 52'-SPC-HWX and the 47'-MLB have all been designed for operations in heavy surf conditions and are capable of being rolled over by breaking swells and re-right themselves with minimal damage.

+Facilities

 Also colocated with the station is the oldest lighthouse on the Northwest Coast of the United States, Cape Disappointment Light, marking the north side of the Columbia River Bar.
 Less than two miles (3 km) to the northwest is North Head Light, which provides a beacon for the northern approaches to the Columbia River Bar.

+Mission

 The station's primary missions include providing search and rescue to commercial and recreational mariners within 50 nmi of the Columbia River entrance and providing a maritime law enforcement presence near the approaches to the Columbia River including execution of homeland security missions.

 Commonly known as Station Cape "D", station crewmembers respond to 100-200 calls for assistance every year.
 The station's heaviest workload occurs during the months of early June through mid-September, when an abundance of recreational boaters transit the Columbia River entrance in search of salmon and bottom fish.

 This area is regarded as one of the most treacherous river bars in the world.
 Because of the large number of shipwrecks near the river entrance it is often called "The Graveyard of the Pacific."
 During winter storms, wind-driven ocean swells often reach a height of 20–30 feet (6–9 m) at the entrance of the bar.
 With the combination of strong outgoing tides and large incoming swells, large surf conditions can exist in and around the bar entrance.